I saw Darth Vader in San Antonio. No, really! He was wandering around the riverwalk. And I have photos to prove it! Keep reading…

 The road toward Eagle Pass and the Mexican border is the opposite of scenic.
 Lots of open road and dead grass.

 Wondering what Darth Vader is up to these days?
-He’s patrolling the San Antonio riverwalk.
+He’s patrolling the city’s marquee tourist attraction, the San Antonio Riverwalk.

 Walking into the Alamo, before I realized what an ill-fated decision that would be…